 Final Thoughts

-Fermenting is an unusual choice in the modern era, but it offers great practicality for the prepper who is looking for a method of preservation that doesn’t rely on modern civilization, or home energy-production.
+Fermenting is an unusual choice in the modern era, but it offers great practicality for the prepper who is looking for a method of preservation that doesn’t rely on modern civilization, or home energy production.

-2 Responses to “Best Books on Fermentation for 2018”
+2 Responses to “Best Books on Fermentation”

 I’ve read that fermented food must be refrigerated after the bottle has been opened.
 If this is true, then fermenting is not a very practical preservation method because refrigeration won’t be an option if the grid goes down, which is one of the main concerns of preppers.
 Does anyone here know anything about this situation?